ANihill/Final-Project/README.md

 ![Alt Text](https://github.com/ANihill/Final-Project/blob/master/Figure_1.png "Sepal-Length vs. Sepal-Width")

-The Sepal-Length vs. Sepal- width scatterplot demonstrates that the Iris Setosa is laterally separable from the other two species.
+The Sepal-Length vs. Sepal- width scatterplot clearly demonstrates that the Iris Setosa is linearly separable from the other two species.

 ## List of references used in completing the project
 - https://archive.ics.uci.edu/ml/datasets/iris